Complete $\alpha^7\,m$ Lamb shift of helium triplet states: contribution

 \subsection{Photon-exchange contribution}

-The contribution $E^{(7)}_{\rm exch}$ is induced by the photon exchange between electrons, {\em i.e.}, in its definition we exclude all diagrams with photons emitted and absorbed by the same electron.
+The contribution $E^{(7)}_{\rm exch}$ is induced by the electron-electron and electron-nucleus photon exchanges, {\em i.e.}, in its definition we exclude all diagrams with photons emitted and absorbed by the same electron.
 We split this contribution into the first-order and second-order parts,

 where

 and

 It is advantageous to express $\langle H_{\rm{exch}}^{(7)}\rangle$ using a set of operators $Q_i$ with $i=1\dots64$ which are suited for a numerical evaluation and are summarized in Table~\ref{oprsQ1}.
 The first 50 of these operators were defined in Refs.~\cite{pachucki:06:hesinglet, patkos:16:triplet, patkos:17:singlet}, whereas the remaining 14 operators are exclusive for the $\alpha^7\,m$ contribution.
 The final expression for the photon-exchange contribution is \begin{widetext}